Financial Assistance Scheme for Post-secondary Students (FASP) and Non-means-tested Loan Scheme for Post-secondary Students (NLSPS)

-[MUST put the documents into an envelope and write down your name & application reference no. on the envelope]
+[MUST put the documents into an envelope, seal it and write your name & application reference no. on the envelope]

 [Documents MUST include the signed declaration(s) and Reply Slip (which are in the pdf file you can download in Step 14 of the online application)]

-By post or by hand (drop-in box) during office hours to:
+FASP [By post or by hand (drop-in box)]

 Student Finance Office